sparrow-peppermint/bird_feeder/README.md

-# Bird Feeder Game!
+# Bird Feeder

-A game where you can peacefully feed the birds from the comfort of your home.
+## A game where you can peacefully feed the birds from the comfort of your home

+## How to Play

-Make sure you have PyGame installed and run bird_feeder.py to run the game.
+Make sure you have PyGame installed
+Run bird_feeder.py
-Use the left and right arrow keys (or a and d) to move and spacebar to throw seed.
+Use left and right arrow keys (or a and d) to move Press spacebar to throw seed